rmdm/assert-match/README.md

 assert.deepEqual({ a: 1 }, custom( actual => actual.a !== 1) )      // throws
 assert.deepEqual({ a: 1 }, custom( actual => ({                     // passes
     match: actual.a === 1,
-    actual: 1,
+    expected: 1,
 }) ))
 assert.deepEqual({ a: 1 }, custom( actual => ({                     // throws
     match: actual.a !== 1,
-    actual: '["a" should not be equal to 1]',
+    expected: '["a" should not be equal to 1]',
 }) ))

 // return results of another matcher